-Daviess County's updated Solid Waste Management Plan for 2018-2022 was submitted to the Kentucky Department for Environmental, Division of Waste on October 1, 2017.
-The plan was prepared in conformance with KRS 224.43-340 and is the seventh, five-year plan prepared by the county.
+Daviess County updated and completed the (5) year Solid Waste Management Plan (2023-2027) and was submitted to the Kentucky Energy and Environment Cabinet for approval on October 1, 2022.
+The plan was prepared in conformance with KRS 224.43-340.
 The purpose of the plan is to provide orderly extension and improvement of solid waste management, to protect public health and the environment and to minimize the social and economic costs associated with improper solid waste management practices.
-The plan is consistent with the state's Solid Waste Management Plan enacted in 1980, and seeks to address the procedures for implementing identified short-term, intermediate and long-term tasks.
-Daviess County Fiscal Court adopted the plan by Resolution No. 16-2017 on September 7, 2017.
-The plan mandates solid waste collection and permit requirements for solid waste haulers and recyclers.
-Owensboro Municipal Utilities power station continues the burning of tires as a tire derived fuel supplement, which was approved in August of 1998.
-It was estimated that over one million tires would be removed from the waste stream annually.
+The plan is consistent with the state's Solid Waste Management Plan enacted in 1980, and continues to address the procedures for implementing, identifying short-term, intermediate and long-term tasks.
+Daviess County Fiscal Court adopted the plan by Resolution No. 01-2022 on September 6, 2022.
+The plan also requires annual registration and reporting from solid waste haulers, recycling facilities and permit requirements for solid waste.